tsfpga/tsfpga/doc/sphinx/registers.rst

 A lot of projects use a few default registers in standard locations that shall be present in all modules.
 In order to achieve this, without having to duplicate names and descriptions in many places, there is a ``default_registers`` flag to the :func:`.get_modules` function.
-Passing a list of :class:`.Register` objects will insert them in the register list of all modules that use registers.
+Passing a list of :class:`hdl_registers.register.Register` objects will insert them in the register list of all modules that use registers.

 Bus layout